influxdata/nifi-influxdb-bundle/README.md

 ### Store complex JSON structure to InfluxDB

-As NiFi user We want to put data (complex json structure) to InfluxDB in order to work with time series.
+As NiFi user we want to put data (complex json structure) to InfluxDB in order to work with time series.

 The demo reads data from Twitter in complex JSON format based on supplied keywords and writes them into InfluxDB.
 Data from Twitter are streamed into NiFi using built-in `org.apache.nifi.processors.twitter.GetTwitter` processor.